Risk & Resilience at DCU

 Unit Impact Assessment Guide

-The purpose of the guide is to assist Heads of Units in assessing and scoring a risk's impact at a unit level and should be referred to by Heads of Units when completing or updating their unit level risk register in each review cycle.
+The purpose of the Impact Assessment Guide is to assist Heads of Units in assessing and scoring a risk's impact at a unit level and should be referred to by Heads of Units when updating their respective Unit Level Risk Register in each review cycle.
 Separate criteria are used when assessing a risk's impact at a University level.
-The guide may be accessed at the link below.
+The unit level guide may be accessed at the link below.

-Risk Management Policy - As approved by the DCU Governing Authority in December 2014.
+Risk Management Policy - As originally approved by the DCU Governing Authority on February 8th 2018 with subsequent minor amendments made by the GARC in November 2018 & 2019.

 Purpose of the Policy

 The purpose of the policy is to ensure that risks to the University’s strategic plan are identified, analyzed and managed so that they are maintained at acceptable levels.
-The overall goal of any system of risk management is to identify risks and then to determine how they may be properly treated, tolerated, transferred or terminated.
+The overall goal of any system of risk & resilience management is to identify risks and then to determine how they may be properly treated, tolerated, transferred or terminated if deemed necessary.

 Within the University's curent risk management framework there are two separate risk committees.
-Each committee has responsibilities for risk management as defined both by the University's Risk Management Policy and their individual Terms of Reference.
-Further details on each committee are listed below.
+Each committee has responsibilities for risk management as defined both by the University's Risk Management Policy and their respective Terms of Reference.
+Further details regarding each committee's membership and Terms of Reference are listed below.

 Risk Advisory Committee (RAC)

-The RAC is a sub-committee of the Executive.
-Details of its current membership and terms of reference are set out below.
-Please note that all RAC members listed below are employees of the University.
+The RAC is a sub-committee of the Executive and all the RAC members listed below are employees of the University.

 |Ms Marion Burns||Director of Human Resources|